metno/lard/ansible/readme.md

 The file should exist here:
 ~/.config/openstack/clouds.yml

-If have met access see what is written at the start of the readme here: https://gitlab.met.no/it/infra/ostack-ansible21x-examples
+If have MET access see what is written at the start of the readme here: https://gitlab.met.no/it/infra/ostack-ansible21x-examples

 Or in the authentication section here: